Synonym(s)

 DefinitionThis section has been translated automatically.

-Albinism is the genetic absence of pigment.
-Clinically, it is a group of genetically different diseases characterized by a generalized or partial hypomelanosis of the skin, hair and eyes (oculocutaneous albinism - OCA) or of the eyes only (ocular albinism).
-(Note: only albinimus type IA and generalized vitiligo show a complete loss of pimples).
-The underlying cause is a congenital, mostly autosomal recessive inherited disorder of melanin synthesis with normal intraepidermal melanocyte count.
+Albinism is the genetically determined absence of pigment.
+Clinically, it is a group of genetically different diseases characterized by a generalized or partial loss of pigment in the skin, hair and eyes (oculocutaneous albinism - OCA) or only in the eyes (ocular albinism) (note: only albinism type IA and generalized vitiligo show a complete loss of pigment).
+The underlying cause is a congenital, mostly autosomal recessive inherited disorder of melanin synthesis (defect in tyrosine kinase) with a normal intraepidermal melanocyte count.
+The combination of pigment disorders on the skin, hair and eyes is referred to as oculocutaneous albinism, the localized infestation of the eyes as ocular albinism.

 ClassificationThis section has been translated automatically.